uspki/policies/certificate-policy.md

 #### 7.1.4.2.2.
 Subject Distinguished Name Fields
 a. **Certificate Field:** subject:commonName (OID 2.5.4.3)
-**Required/Optional/Prohibited:** Optional (Discouraged, but not prohibited)
+**Required/Optional/Prohibited:** Required
-**Contents:** If present, this field MUST contain a Fully-Qualified Domain Name that is one of the values contained in the Certificate's subjectAltName extension (see Section 7.1.4.2.1).
+**Contents:** This field SHALL contain a Fully-Qualified Domain Name that is one of the values contained in the Certificate's subjectAltName extension (see Section 7.1.4.2.1).

 b. **Certificate Field:** subject:organizationName (OID 2.5.4.10)
 **Required/Optional/Prohibited:** Optional